barbaradalmaso/JHU-Genomic-Data-Science/7. Statistics for Genomic Data Science/Quiz 1.md

 pdata_bm=pData(bm)
 ```
 Just considering the phenotype data what are some reasons that the Bottomly data set is likely a better experimental design than the Bodymap data?
 Imagine the question of interest in the Bottomly data is to compare strains and in the Bodymap data it is to compare tissues.
+* The covariates in the Bottomly data set (experiment number, lane number)  are balanced with respect to strain.
+The covariates in the Bodymap data set (gender, age, number of technical replicates) are not balanced with respect to tissue.
+* The Bottomly data has a smaller sample size than the Bodymap data.
 * The Bodymap data has measured more levels of the outcome of interest (tissues) than the Bottomly data has measured (strains).
-* The Bottomly data set does not measure the age of the mice.
-* Most of the tissues in the Bodymap data have a consistent number of technical replicates (2).
-* The number of technical replicates in the Bodymap data varies, but the number in the Bottomly data is consistent.
+* The Bodymap data has more technical replicates than the Bottomly data.
 ### Answer
 ```
 The covariates in the Bottomly data set (experiment number, lane number) are balanced with respect to strain.
 The covariates in the Bodymap data set (gender, age, number of technical replicates) are not balanced with respect to tissue.